-0 - Urgent improvement necessary 1 - Major improvement necessary
+- 0 Urgent improvement necessary

+- 1 Major improvement necessary

+- 2 Improvement necessary

-3 - Generally satisfactory
+- 3 Generally satisfactory

-4 - Good
+- 4 Good

+- 5 Very good

-The Environmental Health Officer's (EHO) role is to inspect premises in order to ensure the food an establishment produces is safe to eat.
+The Environmental Health

+Officer's (EHO) role is to

+inspect premises in order

+to ensure the food

+an establishment produces is

+safe to eat.

-At the end of their visit, in England, Wales, and Northern Ireland. the EHO will present the establishment with a score from the Food Hygiene Rating scheme of 0 - 5.
+At the end of their visit, in England, Wales, and Northern Ireland, the EHO will present the establishment with a score from the Food Hygiene Rating scheme of 0 - 5.